 (DYS) Policy 9.18 (Prison Rape Elimination Act of 2003) requires resident victims of sexual abuse are offered timely information about and timely access to emergency contraception and sexually transmitted disease prophylaxis, in accordance with professionally accepted standards of care, where medically appropriate and unimpeded access to emergency medical treatment and crisis intervention services.
 The medical staff have a protocol in place to assist in expediting a resident to the emergency room with specific documentation for the direct care staff.
-The facility utilizes Local Hospital for emergency medical treatment and the Great Circle for advocacy services in cases of sexual abuse.
+The facility utilizes Local Hospital for emergency medical treatment and Children's Advocacy Center of East Central Missouri in Hillsboro, MO for a SAFE or SANE medical examiner.

 The evaluation and treatment shall include, as appropriate, follow-up services, treatment plans, and when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.
 Medical and mental health services shall be provided to the victims consistent with the community level of care.
 Resident victims of sexually abusive vaginal penetration while incarcerated shall be offered pregnancy tests.
 If pregnancy results from the abuse, the victim shall receive timely and comprehensive information about and timely access to all lawful pregnancy-related medical services.
 Resident victims of sexual abuse while incarcerated shall be offered tests for sexually transmitted infections as medically appropriate.

-Treatment services shall be provided to the victim without financial cost and regardless if the victim names the abuser or cooperates with any investigation of the incident.
+Treatment services shall be provided to the victim without financial cost and regardless of the victim names the abuser or cooperates with any investigation of the incident.
 The center shall attempt to conduct a mental health evaluation of all known resident-on resident abusers within 60 days of learning of such abuse history and offer treatment when deemed appropriate by mental health practitioners.
 The center mental health practitioners will determine the length of treatment needed.
-Compliance was determined by review of policy, and interview with Victim Advocacy program and Regional medical director.
+Compliance was determined by review of policy, and interview with regional mental health director.